recruiterphp/recruiter/docs/setup.rst

 ============
 Setup
 ============
-| Dovrai creare un file di bootstrap per i processi worker, in modo tale da includere le tue classi cossiché possano essere utilizzate dal worker.
+| You will need to create a bootstrap file for the worker processes, in order to include your classes so they can be used by the worker.

-| Se ad esempio utilizzi l'autoloading di `composer` per il tuo progetto, puoi scrivere un file di bootstrap semplice come questo:
+| If for example you use `composer` autoloading for your project, you can write a simple bootstrap file like this:

 .. code-block:: php